theory/justatheory/content/post/management/flex-your-biceps.md

 Employers attempting to skimp on any of these items devalue the people they employ and the work they do.
 Don't do that.

 Assuming an organization meets these fundamentals, what else gets people excited to go to work?
-What makes employees happy, committed to the work, and productive members of the team?
+What makes employees happy, committed, and productive members of the team?
 Fortunately, I'm far from the first to explore this topic.
-Paloma Medina handily reduces the literature to the muscular acronym [BICEPS]:
+Paloma Medina reduces the literature to the muscular acronym [BICEPS]:

 > There are six core needs researchers find are most important for humans at
 > work.
 Not all are equally important to everyone.
 You might find that equity